CosminStoian11/LaboratorJava/README.md

 -the address filed must contain the street, postal code, city, country and the delivery instructions

+-the address and also the cutomer can be updated

 2.The customer can create a wishlist

 -the customer can add books to the wishlist